 This solution proposes to support the authentication and authorization of one or more Non-3GPP Device behind gateway UE or 5G-RG by enhancing the EAP based authentication procedure by an external DN-AAA server as specified in clause 11.1 of TS 33.501 [3].
 It is assumed there is a Non-3GPP device profile stored in Core network, e.g. UDM.

-Editor’s Note: Whether this solution alignment with SA2 conclusions is ffs.
+NOTE: Architecture alignment of this solution is not addressed in the present document.